dbcook/openrocket-database/README.md

-# openrocket-database
+# openrocket-database - Enhanced components database for OpenRocket

+This project is aimed at sport rocketry people who use OpenRocket for design and flight simulation.

-Enhanced parts database for [OpenRocket](http://openrocket.sourceforge.net/).
+This is an enhanced parts database for [OpenRocket](http://openrocket.sourceforge.net/).
 This provides a massive number of additional components (nose cones, body tubes, transitions, etc.) and corrections to the built-in parts database contained in the OpenRocket jar file.

+## Version and compatibility

 Current version:  0.9.0.1

+OpenRocket compatibility:  tested with OpenRocket 15.03

-Among the many features and improvements:
+## Features and improvements:

 * Detailed documentation on how the components database works, and much info about restrictions and limitations.
 * Much research data added as comments in the files